marcraft2/tesla-carplay/tesla-doc.md

 Enjoy
 ------

-- Reboot your raspberry so that everything starts correctly.
+- Reboot your raspberry so that everything starts correctly
-- Connect your Tesla to the bluethoot of the rasberry from the bluetooth settings of the tesla.
+- Connect your Tesla to the bluethoot of the raspberry from the bluetooth settings of the tesla
-- Connect your Tesla to your Rasberry Wi-Fi.
+- Connect your Tesla to your Raspberry Wi-Fi
-- Plug in your iPhone.
+- Plug in your iPhone
 - Open your browser to carplay.lan
 - Enjoy

+It was not easy, congratulations if it works, if you see bugs, or if you want to help the project, or if you simply have questions, it is with great pleasure.
+I'm still a beginner in ffmpeg and usb module for node, so it was not all repo!
+But it works!